muexxl/ha_addons/batcontrol/README.md

 ## Preparations:
 1. verify the credentials of your inverter for customer or technician user
 1. get your tibber API key from https://developer.tibber.com/
-1. edit the configuration according to your needs
+1. edit the configuration in home assistant according to your needs

 ## DISCLAIMER:
 Please note this software is provided without any liabilities.
 You are using this software at your own risk!